sabbirhossainujjal/Bengali-Person-Name-Extractor/README.md

 #### Finetuning
-For finetuning, a minimal example is as follows:
+For finetuning, a minimal example is as follows:<br>
+[The following command snipet will run the script in debugging mode.
+To run full training set --debug False]

 ```bash
 $ python training.py \